Single Supplement AUD$ 2,532.00Check availability

 In the 1st century AD came the Kushans, building their own city at the Sirsukh site.
 Until the 3rd century Taxila was the cultured capital of an empire stretching across the subcontinent and into Central Asia.
 It was the birthplace of a striking fusion of Greek and Indian art, and also the place from which Buddhism spread into China.
 The city fell into obscurity after it was destroyed by White Huns in the 5th century.
 The modern-era excavation of the site was led by Sir John Marshall between the years of 1913 and 1934.
 (B)

-Overnight Islamabad Serena or similar
+Overnight Pearl Continental Hotel or similar

 This morning you will visit the Faisal Mosque followed by Daman-e-Koh, a picnic spot and lookout in the Margalla Hills offering panoramic views over Islamabad.
 It’s a splendid spot to get a sense of the city’s layout, with the Shah Faisal Mosque a breathtaking sight in the skyline.
 From here, the day is yours at leisure until it is time to transfer to the airport for your onward flight.
 (B)

 Download this tour’s PDF brochure and start your planning offline!

 **Please note that this tour can be organised on request for private departures.